Arizona Foreign Qualification

 2. File Certificate of Disclosure

 Foreign corporations must file Certificate of Disclosure (Form C003).
-Log into the eCorp website to complete this step.
+Log in to the eCorp website to complete this step.

 3. Register a Statutory Agent